 I. Marie Wadecki has served as a director of our company since the Separation in August 2020.
 Ms. Wadecki served as a director of SWBI from September 2002 until the Separation.
 Ms. Wadecki served as the Corporate Budget Director of the McLaren Health Care Corporation, a Michigan-based \$3.5 billion eight-hospital health care system, from January 2001 until her retirement in September 2007.
 Ms. Wadecki was employed by McLaren for more than 30 years, holding positions of increasing responsibility.
-Ms. Wadecki has served on the McLaren Flint Medical Center's Foundation Board of Trustees since November 2008.
+Ms. Wadecki has served on the McLaren Flint Foundation Board of Trustees since November 2008.
 From October 2012 to July 2020, Ms. Wadecki served as a member of the board of directors of Quest Resource Holding Corporation., an environmental solutions company that serves as a single-service provider of recycling and environment-related programs, services, and information where she served as a member and Chairperson of the Nominations and Corporate Governance Committee, and a member of the Audit Committee.
-Ms. Wadecki is a member of the National Association of Corporate Directors, the American College of Healthcare Executives, Women Business Leaders of the U.S. Healthcare Industry Foundation, and Women Corporate Directors.
+Ms. Wadecki is a member of the National Association of Corporate Directors. the American College of Healthcare Executives, and Women Corporate Directors.
 Ms. Wadecki is recognized as a Board Leadership Fellow by the National Association of Corporate Directors, which is an organization devoted to advancing exemplary board leadership by providing support and educational opportunities to directors and boards.